Up in the sky, it’s a bird, it’s a plane…No, it’s a crane and scaffolding!

 The existing rooftop heating and cooling equipment serves the sanctuary as well as the staff offices on the second floor, the library and nursery spaces on the first floor, and the choir room and music rooms in the basement.
 This equipment is almost twenty years old and has required significant maintenance service calls due to failing components.
 Rather than continuing to repair this old equipment that has reached the end of its useful life, it is more economical to replace it now.

 The replacement will involve a large crane to lift the units onto the roof.
 The crane and two large tractor-trailers will be positioned in the W&M parking lot behind the church.
-Access to the church from the parking lot may be blocked off at times during the installation process on November 12 and 13.
+Access to the church from the parking lot may be blocked off at times during the installation process on November 25 and 26.
 Access to the church via the Richmond Road offices door is recommended on these days.
+Also, the entire Sanctuary Building will be without heat from November 25 to December 6.
+You are invited to join us on December 1 for Worship and Communion, but please dress warmly.

 The new rooftop units will be much more efficient and dependable, and there should be significant energy savings for the church.
 The cost of this project is approximately $323,000, which will paid for by the church’s Capital Reserve Fund.